Please read the following Terms and Conditions, which relate to information regarding general use of CDEP.

 b) Additional specific disclaimers

-CDEP updates attempts to provide access to the best new research of relevance for clinical practice in the fields of diabetes management.
+CDEP updates attempt to provide access to the best new research of relevance for clinical practice in the fields of diabetes management.
 It does not report all research but uses explicit criteria.

-We do not warrant that the completion of any of the modules (‘topics’) or use of other material on the CDEP website will be all the necessary continuing professional development you need nor that it is accurate.
-We rely on our authors of articles, contractors and third party data providers to confirm the accuracy of information presented and to describe generally accepted practices and therefore we as the publisher and editors cannot warrant its accuracy or that this meets all or any requirements for professional development.
+We do not warrant that the completion of any of the modules (‘topics’) or use of other material on the CDEP website will be all the necessary, continuing professional development you need nor that it is accurate.
+We rely on our authors of articles, contractors and third party data providers to confirm the accuracy of information presented and to describe generally accepted practices and therefore, we as the publisher and editors, cannot warrant its accuracy or that this meets all or any requirements for professional development.
 Readers should be aware that professionals in the field may have different opinions.
-Because of this fact and also because of regular advances in medical research we strongly recommend that readers independently verify any information that they chose to rely upon.
-Ultimately it is the reader’s responsibility to make their own professional judgments.
+Because of this fact and also because of regular advances in medical research, we strongly recommend that readers independently verify any information that they chose to rely upon.
+Ultimately it is the reader’s responsibility to make their own professional judgements.

 TO THE FULLEST EXTENT PERMITTED BY LAW, CDEP EXPRESSLY EXCLUDES:

 i.
 ALL CONDITIONS, WARRANTIES AND OTHER TERMS WHICH MIGHT OTHERWISE BE IMPLIED BY STATUTE, COMMON LAW OR THE LAW OF EQUITY;

 ii.
 ANY LIABILITY CAUSED BY A FORCE MAJEURE EVENT;